zarr-developers/zarr-python/docs/contributing.rst

     git fetch upstream
     git checkout -b shiny-new-feature upsteam/master

-This changes your working directory to the shiny-new-feature branch.
+This changes your working directory to the 'shiny-new-feature' branch.
 Keep any changes in this branch specific to one bug or feature so it is clear what the branch brings to Zarr.